 Join Us!
 Become a member of the Outer Cape Chorale

 The Outer Cape Chorale is proud to be open to all singers who wish to join us!
 No auditions are required to become a part of this fun-loving, dedicated group.
 All skill levels are acceptable.
+Singers must be able to match pitch.
 We welcome you!

-Rehearsals are held on Thursday evenings 6:30 – 8:30 at the Truro Community Center beginning the first Thursday after Labor Day for the December concert and typically the first Thursday in February for the Spring concert.
-All you need to do is walk in the door.
-Dues of $35 are collected for each concert, however, confidential financial considerations can be made.
-Concerts dates are listed on the website for each semester.
-Semester startup and more detailed rehearsal information will be posted on the website as well.
+Rehearsals are held on Thursday evenings at the Truro Community Center beginning the first Thursday after Labor Day for the December concert and typically the first or second Thursday in February for the Spring concert.
+Dues are $50 for each concert season, however everyone is welcome to participate regardless of ability to pay.
+Concerts dates are listed on the website for each season.
+Season startup dates and more detailed rehearsal information will be posted on this page each season.

 Frequently Asked Questions: